How the tech sector could move in One Direction

-Want to watch this video on Vimeo directly?
+Want to watch this video on YouTube directly?
 This way, please.

 Sacha will take us on a whirlwind tour of boybands, conspiracy theories, fake identities, appalling statistical method, and what it might teach us about the future of our industry.

 Sacha Judd: Thank you for such a warm welcome.
 That’s my Twitter handle there, so keep in touch.

 In 2010, five boys auditioned as individual contestants for the British reality TV talent show The X Factor.
 They didn’t make it through to the final round, but Simon Cowell, being an evil genius, put them together and formed a boy band and entered them in the groups category.
 Harry, Niall, Zayn, Louis, and Liam became One Direction.
 They didn’t win.
 They came in third.
 But they were signed as recording artists anyway.